geocodeearth/ge/README.md

 export GE_API_KEY=ge-xxxxxxxxxxxxxxxx
 ```

-You can check that this can been set correctly with the `env` command in your shell.
+You can check that it's been set correctly with the `env` command.

 #### Batch CSV Geocoding